Bitcoin Price Key Highlights

 - The flag or pennant still seems intact even with the recent dip, so there’s still chance for consolidation.

 Bitcoin price is still stuck in consolidation as bulls wait for more buying pressure or the next round of catalysts.

 Technical Indicators Signals

-The 100 SMA recently crossed above the longer-term 200 SMA to signal that the path of least resistance is to the upside.
-This means that the rally is more likely to gain traction than to retreat from here.
-Price also moved past the moving averages’ dynamic inflection points that could continue to hold as support.
+The 100 SMA is still above the longer-term 200 SMA on this time frame, confirming that the path of least resistance is to the upside.
+This suggests that the uptrend is more likely to continue than to reverse.

 Author: Sarah Jenn